 The connection between employee engagement and productivity has been long-established.
 The math is simple: high employee engagement equals greater output and less employee turnover.

 Still, reaching a satisfactory level of employee engagement remains a delicate and fragile goal for many organizations.
 It can never be achieved solely through HR-centric activities, but instead requires a comprehensive approach reflected in all aspects of a company’s inner workings, from financial reward to organizational culture, with everything in between.
 In short, everything matters.

-For the purposes of this article, we have focused on five key areas of internal organization that significantly contribute to the degree of involvement, inclusion, and motivation of individual employees: communication, feedback, collaboration, recognition, and performance tracking.
+For the purposes of this article, we have focused on five key areas of internal organization that significantly contribute to the degree of involvement, inclusion, and motivation of individual employees: communication, knowledge sharing, feedback, recognition, and performance tracking.

 We have also selected excellent corresponding tools for each of these areas, although we encourage everyone to search the abundance of alternatives to each suggested tool before making any choices.

 1) Communication: Slack